joocer/mitre-tools/README.md

 # mitre-tools
-tools to assist with building solutions using data from MITRE corp
+Tools to assist with building solutions using data from MITRE corp